-(b) The 2020 business acquisitions did not have a material impact to either the consolidated revenue or the consolidated net income for the year ended December 31, 2020.
-The materiality threshold is reviewed on a regular basis taking into account the quantitative (contribution to revenue and net income) and qualitative (size and comparability with other Constellation businesses) factors of current period acquisitions on both an individual and aggregate basis.
+The 2022 additional business acquisitions did not have a material impact to either the consolidated revenue or the consolidated net income (loss) for the year ended December 31, 2022.
+The materiality threshold is reviewed on a regular basis taking into account the quantitative (contribution to revenue and net income (loss)) and qualitative (size and comparability with other Constellation businesses) factors of current period acquisitions on both an individual and aggregate basis.